Toyota Celica GT Rally: Gameplay

 Preparations before racing include choosing between manual/automatic gearbox, preparing the co-driver and practicing a course.

 Reception

 Toyota Celica GT Rally received mixed to positive reviews.
 The graphics, realism and sound were praised while criticism mostly focused on the co-driver feature, controls and time penalties.
-Amiga Format reviewer Sean Masterson gave the game a score of 70%, praising the atmospheric sound while calling the game "a reasonable rally sim, but far from perfect".
-However, he criticized the timing of the co-driver calls and the "overly harsh time-keeping".
-Daniel Whitehead from Amiga Computing was less positive, giving a score of 39%.
-Whitehead criticized the controls and wrote "In my humble opinion, GT Rally is terminally crap".
+Amiga Format reviewer Sean Masterson gave the game a score of 70%, praising the atmospheric sound while calling the game "a reasonable rally sim, but far from perfect", but criticized the timing of the co-driver calls and the "overly harsh time-keeping".
+Daniel Whitehead from Amiga Computing was less positive, giving a score of 39% and was critical of its controls.
 One of the most positive reviews came from Richard Leadbetter of Computer and Video Games, who gave the game a score of 87%.
-Leadbetter highly praised the graphics and sound, writing "The mixture of polygon 3D and sprites is effective and the sound is brilliant".
+Leadbetter highly praised the graphics and sound, writing that "the mixture of polygon 3D and sprites is effective and the sound is brilliant".